joshuargutierrez/Site2CRM/README.md

 	and click Update API Key. your current username and API token should be displayed at the top of the page beneath the API data section
 ## How do I add a web form to my site?
-    Site2CRM comes with a user friendly form that connects directly to your CRM.
+    - *Option 1* Site2CRM comes with a user friendly form that connects directly to your CRM.
 To add your form go to the Pages tab on your WP dashboard.
 Hover over the page you wish to add your form to, and click Quick Edit.
 In the template section select Site2CRM_form, then click Update.
 Your form will now be visible on the page you chose.

+	- *Option 2* Simply add the shortcode [Site2CRM_web_form] to any page to add a Site2CRM Form to that page.
+The form will reroute people to the page chosen in 'redirect settings'.

 ## How do I add fields to my web form?
     Just click on Form Fields under the Site2CRM Admin tab.
 Then click on the checkbox on the left of the fields that you want included, click the checkbox on the right